zriyansh/signoz.io/docs/logs-pipelines/guides/json.md

 - Press the "**Create**" button if everything looks right.

-### Step 3 - Add a JSON parsing processor
+## Step 3: Add Processors for parsing desired fields into log attributes
+Each added attribute increases the size of your log records in the database.
+So it is often desirable to only parse a few fields of interest out of the JSON body into their own attributes.
+To achieve this, we will first use a JSON processor to parse the log body into a temporary attribute, then we will move the desired fields from the temporary attribute into their own log attributes, and finally remove the temporary log attribute.

- - Add a JSON parser.
+ - Add a JSON parser to parse body into temp attribute
- - Parse into attributes
- - Preview and verify it works.
+ - Add move processors to get desired fields out of temp attribute into their own log attributes.
+ - Remove temporary attribute used for storied entire parsed body.

+## Step 4: Preview and Validate Pipeline Processing

-### Step 4 - Save Pipelines and Verify
+## Step 5: Save Pipelines and Verify

-### Recap
+## Recap

 <!---
 TODO(Raj): Add these sections after relevant guides are in place.